Insider Buying Validates The Undervaluation We Are Seeing In Gear Energy

 As we said earlier, Ingram is known to be subtle with his positive boasts of the company’s outperformance.
 Below is the latest production update from his June President letter:

 Notice how production is “supposed to start falling” in May and decline further in June?
 If actual results continue to outpace the projected production, we think there’s a high likelihood of Gear outperforming its original stated 2017 production target of 6,400 boe/d.
-Better drilling results in the second half of 2017 will see a potential push up in exit production of 7,200 boe/d, which we think will bode well for investor confidence.
+Better drilling results in the second half of 2017 will see a potential push-up in exit production of 7,200 boe/d, which we think will bode well for investor confidence.
 So, where does this leave us?

 This leaves us with more confidence in our price target of C$2 USD per share.
 We understand that this might seem outrageous given the share price decline to C$0.64, but as fundamental outperformance continues, it will be hard to ignore such positive developments.
 We continue to hold Gear with full confidence and this might be the last opportunity to buy this name at this price.

-For investors interested in detailed coverage of Gear, HFI Research, our premium service, gives viewers exclusive detailed coverage like this. if you are interested, you can sign up here.
+For investors interested in detailed coverage of Gear, HFI Research, our premium service, gives viewers exclusive detailed coverage like this.
+If you are interested, you can sign up here.

 Disclosure: I am/we are long GENGF.